 Digital Object Identifier (DOI)

 Bohl, Michael A.; Newell, Christina A.; Shvarts, Vladimir; and Haque, Asim, "Neuromuscular Electrical Stimulation for Venous Thromboembolism Prophylaxis and Its Effects on Somatosensory-Evoked Potentials: A Pretrial Study of a New, U.S. Food and Drug Administration-Approved Device" (2020).
-Neurology Articles.
+Neurology.
 719.